Chicken Fried Steak

 Cook, and keep whisking, until the gravy is thick and smooth.
 Season really well with salt and pepper.

-I served my steaks with the potatoes and some steamed carrots (healthy!).
+I served my steaks with the potatoes and a side salad (healthy!).

 Be sure to go heavy on the gravy…

-There’s really nothing fancy about this meal but it’s pretty much my definition of great comfort food.
+There’s really nothing fancy about this classic chicken fried steak but it’s pretty much my definition of great comfort food.